xdmds/FaultDetection/README.md

 Output will be as follows

 -A print statement before starting the Server and Receiver processes<br/>
--A print statement after starting the Server and Receiver processes -A print statement stating what integer the crash generator generated.
-If it generates a "1", the server process will "fail"
+-A print statement after starting the Server and Receiver processes<br/>
+-A print statement stating what integer the crash generator generated.
+If it generates a "1", the server process will "fail"<br/>
-	-If the Server process fails, a print statement will say the server process is destroyed and restarting -The server process will be destroyed, then restarted in 3 seconds.
+	-If the Server process fails, a print statement will say the server process is destroyed and restarting<br/>
+	-The server process will be destroyed, then restarted in 3 seconds.<br/>
-	-The Receiver will notice it is no longer connected to the Server and didn't receive a heartbeat message.
+	-The Receiver will notice it is no longer connected to the Server and didn't receive a heartbeat message.<br/>
-	-Receiver prints this information
+	-Receiver prints this information<br/>
-	-Normal operation will resume once the server process is restarted.
+	-Normal operation will resume once the server process is restarted.<br/>
 -print statements with a boolean stating whether or not each process is alive (Monitors kind of implements ping echo.
-This can easily be removed if we only want heartbeat)
+This can easily be removed if we only want heartbeat)<br/>
--print statement with the message the Server sends -print statement with the message the Receiver gets
+-print statement with the message the Server sends<br/>
+-print statement with the message the Receiver gets<br/>